huggingface/transformers/docs/source/en/model_doc/persimmon.md

 - Perismmon uses a `sentencepiece` based tokenizer, with a `Unigram` model.
 It supports bytefallback, which is only available in `tokenizers==0.14.0` for the fast tokenizer.
 The `LlamaTokenizer` is used as it is a standard wrapper around sentencepiece.
 The `chat` template will be updated with the templating functions in a follow up PR!

+- The authors suggest to use the following prompt format for the chat mode: `f"human: {prompt}\n\nadept:"`

 ## PersimmonConfig